chetanmeh/meta64/readme.md

 Listed here in the order they will likely be developed...

 * More JUnit unit tests.
-* Ability to share node with specific user.
+* Ability to share node with **specific** user.
 * Usage of email address for verification of new accounts.
 * Embed legacy meta64.com news engine, as some sort of plugin, to populate news information.
 * Timelining of Nodes: Defined as reverse-chronological view of all nodes recursively under a specific node.
 * Display images at smaller sizes, with click to enlarge capability.
 Currently all images are displayed at their actual size.
 * Some way to let user render text at a narrower width across the page.
-Lines going completely across a wide screen are hard to read.
+Lines going completely across a wide screen are hard to read - at least on a larger screen device
 * Email notification engine to support collaboration
 * RSS Feeds for node changes